orionrobots/orionrobots.github.io/wiki/the_lady_ada.md

 </p>
 <p><img class="img-responsive" src="image94"/>
 </p>
 <p>Otherwise known as Ada Lovelace, she is said to be the worlds first computer programmer, and has earned her place in robot and computing history as such.
-She used punched cards, and wrote programs for <a class="wiki" href="/wiki/charles_babbage.html" title="Charles Babbage">Charles Babbage</a>s Analytical Engine.
-The truth is that <a class="wiki" href="/wiki/charles_babbage.html" title="Charles Babbage">Charles Babbage</a> probably deserves the title - as he would have programmed his computers first, and taught her how.
+She used punched cards, and wrote programs for <a href="/wiki/charles_babbage.html" title="Charles Babbage">Charles Babbage</a>s Analytical Engine.
+The truth is that <a href="/wiki/charles_babbage.html" title="Charles Babbage">Charles Babbage</a> probably deserves the title - as he would have programmed his computers first, and taught her how.
 His assistants and sons had programmed it before, making her probably the 5th or 6th programmer- this is still an impressive title.
 </p>
 <p>She is seen as the Founder of Scientific Computing.
 </p>